Russia's reputation, Olympic status on trial for doping - WHIZ News

 The International Ice Hockey Federation could be forced to move the 2023 world championships from St. Petersburg.

-The hearing in English and Russian will have some parties in the room and others on video link.
+The hearing in English and Russian was intended to have some parties in the room and others on video link.
+The worsening pandemic in Switzerland means the three judges can no longer come to Lausanne, the court said on Friday.

 THE JUDGES